 Over the years, I have helped a lot of clients rewrite their software requirements.
 Big and small alike, they often have problems writing good, clear, testable requirements.
 Like software itself, there are rules, standards, and best practices, and it takes both study and practice to get good at it.
-In this post, I will try to give some guidance -things I have learned over the years.
+In this post, I will give some guidance from lessons I have learned over the years.

 Let's start with the categories of requirements your SRS should have.

 User Interface Requirements: These describe what the user interface must include.
-I do not like to put UI design elements in the requirements as those tend to change often, and are not "requirements".
-But, having the elements such as describing the menu of options for a user is good.
-The alarms, warnings, and operator messages should be included.
-Include how erroneous input will be handled as well.
+I do not like to put UI design elements in the requirements, as those tend to change often and are not "requirements."
+But having the elements, such as describing the menu of options for a user, is good.
+The alarms, warnings, and operator messages should be included, as well as how erroneous input will be handled.

-Capability Requirements: What are the performance requirements, timing requirements, computing environment limitations (memory size..)?
+Capability Requirements: These describe the performance requirements, timing requirements, computing environment limitations (memory size, etc.)?

-Software Inputs and Outputs and Data Requirements: These should define what data being input acceptable, including the type of data (numerical, alpha-numeric..) ranges, limits and defaults used, and associated data output.
+Software Inputs and Outputs and Data Requirements: These represent what data being input is acceptable, including the type of data (numerical, alpha-numeric, etc.), ranges, limits and defaults used, and associated data output.
 These also describe the data storage requirements and event logging requirements.

-Software System Interface Requirements: These describe what external interfaces and connections must be supported by the software, and proved detail of what will be supported.
-Protocols should be referenced in the SRS but not part of the SRS.
+Software System Interface Requirements: These describe what external interfaces and connections must be supported by the software, and provide detail of what will be supported.
+Protocols should be referenced in the SRS but should not be part of the SRS.
 For example: Software shall support the the serial protocol per specification XYZ.

-Security Requirements: What is required of authentication, authorization, audit trails, data protection?
+Security Requirements: These explain what is required of authentication, authorization, audit trails, and data protection.

 Risk Control Requirements: These are the mitigations that were assigned to the software in the hazard analysis.

 Installation and Maintenance Requirements: These include requirements to allow for installation and acceptance of the software for the production device.
-Also upgrade requirements, service requirements, self test requirements.
+These also include upgrade requirements, service requirements, self test requirements.

 So what makes a good SRS?